 At the bottom of the stairs, I handed the belongings back to the lady and she instinctively said ‘thank you very much’.
 I think she was very happy to have someone to help her descend the stairs as she thanked me profoundly a few more times.

-Honestly speaking, I think to be able to help her made me happier than it did to her.
+Honestly speaking, I think being able to help her made me happier than it did for her.
 I really felt exhilarated and a surge of joy possessed me.
 I only feel this great sensation when I truly achieve something extraordinary – being able to assist someone is in a way a great achievement, I believe.